Free · Fast · Privacy-first

 When to use this guide

-Use this when you receive minified HTML from a CMS, build tool, or production server and need to read, debug, or edit it.
+Use this when you receive minified HTML from a build pipeline, a production server, or a third-party tool and need to read, debug, or modify it.

 Pro tips